jonaskaufman/jonaskaufman.github.io/figurines.md

 title: Figurines
 permalink: /figurines/
 ---
-Here are some wooden figurines I have carved.
+These are some wooden figurines I've carved.
 I use and highly recommend [this book](http://www.amazon.com/Technique-Scandinavian-Style-Woodcarving-Step-Step/dp/1565232305) for instructions and ideas.

 ![bear](/img/figurines/bear_1.jpg){: .center}
 Bear